mspreafico/JMDF/README.md

 ### Reference
-Masci C, Spreafico M & Ieva F. Joint modelling of recurrent and terminal events with discretely-distributed non-parametric frailty: application on re-hospitalizations and death in heart failure patients. https://arxiv.org/abs/2311.04103
+Masci C, Spreafico M & Ieva F. [Joint modelling of recurrent and terminal events with discretely-distributed non-parametric frailty: application on re-hospitalizations and death in heart failure patients](https://arxiv.org/abs/2311.04103). *arXiv:2311.04103*

 This repository also contains the code for conducting a simulation study that is not included in the arXiv preprint.